PolterSkun/Info-Project/README.md

 ## Some Gerneral Information
 ### Why was this Project created?
 It was created as a part of a school project and its main focus was to show what we had learned, to develope new skills and to show them off.
+### Status of the Project
+Due to the nature of a school project we had a limited timeframe to develope the game, and so this game is far from finished.
+Many lines of code were allready written, but are not yet uesd and therefor not accessible for the player.
+We are working hard on fixing that.
 ### How to view the source-code in Unity yourself
 First, open git bash and input the following line:\
 `git clone https://github.com/PolterSkun/Info-Project.git`\